ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## Enabling VMware Chargeback
 {: #shared_vcd-ops-guide-vrops-app}

-The VMware Chargeback (formerly known as vRealize Operations™ Tenant App for VMware Cloud Director) feature is enabled by default when your organization is provisioned.
+The VMware Chargeback (formerly known as VMware Aria® Operations™ Tenant App for VMware Cloud Director) feature is enabled by default when your organization is provisioned.
 From the Cloud Director tenant portal, click **More > Operations Manager** to access VMware Chargeback.

 If the **Operations Manager** option is not available in the **More** menu, open an IBM ServiceNow ticket, and submit a request to enable the VMware Chargeback feature in your organization.